 The alarming number of lives lost spur the assumption that there are bodies buried in the Hoover Dam.
 Of the 5,251 workers on the project the number of fatalities clocks in at around 96- for industrial fatalities at the dam site.
 Not included are those who suffered alleged pneumonia (some reports claim the cause of death for these men to actually be carbon monoxide poison) and heatstroke.

 While many people died at the dam site, nobody is buried there.
 All bodies were removed up death.
 Even if someone managed to get caught in the dam’s concrete as it was setting, which was rare, the bodies were removed as swiftly as possible.
 The stability of the dam was taken into consideration from start to finish during the construction of the Hoover Dam.

 Given its size and responsibility, it was crucial that it be as near indestructible as possible.
 This included finding virgin rock containing zero cracks as well as removing all bodies.
-Since the dam is made of material that will not decay and human bodies are degradable they pose an architectural threat.
-Over time air pockets and eventual weak spots and cracks in the Hoover dam would form from the bodies.
+Since the dam is made of material that will not decay and human bodies are degradable, they pose an architectural threat.
+Over time, air pockets and eventual weak spots and cracks in the Hoover Dam would form because of the bodies.
 Needless to say, we can’t have that!

 So, now you know!
 Nobody is buried at or under the Hoover Dam site.
 Feel free to enjoy the magnificent site so many people worked hard to create and then take that trip to Vegas, baby!

 Editor’ note: This article was originally published on July 29, 2019.